BeipDev/BeipMU/Documentation/Triggers.md

 ## Advanced options
 Let's have a look at the tab options in a little more detail.
 Most of the settings are very straightforward and intuitive.

 But first we need to know in what order triggers are checked agaisnt the text.
-Triggers, by default, will stack: You can fire one then have a number of otehrs get applied.
+Triggers, by default, will stack: You can fire one then have a number of others get applied.
 In this case you'd want to work out the order of events!

 ### Processing order
 BeipMu will process triggers in heirachy order.
 Either the Global triggers first, then the Server Triggers then the Character specific triggers, or the other way around, and Character triggers will fire first, then Server, then Global